+What are dental implants?

 Because of the high cost and high maintenance required with screw retained dental implants, Saberton Denture & Implant's most popular implant treatment is for removable dentures on dental implants.

-+What are mini dental implants?
++What about mini dental implants?

 It’s debatable whether mini implants can even be referred to as dental implants.
 This treatment is seen as a lower cost alternative to the traditional dental implant whereby mini implants, as the name suggests, are much smaller in size.